viilaismonster/pretty-watch/README.md

 3.  skip I(Info) log
 4.  when line contains "SocketStream", dim it
 5.  print ^E in red, ^W in yellow, others in default color

+> $ ./logcat.sh asi

+will

+1. fliter line contians asi, skip the other
+2. print ^E in red, ^W in yellow, others in default color

 ## modify at your convenience :) ##